rtaph/RepResProj2/RepResProj2.md

 ## 99 HEAVY RAIN/SEVERE WEATHER 2.5e+09          1   2.5e+09
 ```

-Although this result may appear suspect/mistaken given the fact that there is only one observation, a review of the `REMARKS` variable for that entry reveals that this weather event was indeed substantial and costly.
+With only one observation above, this result appears suspect/mistaken.
+However, a review of the `REMARKS` variable for this entry reveals that this weather event was indeed substantial and costly.

 ### Session Info